Uprova Review: Read This Before you Borrow

 What You Need to Know About Uprova Credit

 Uprova is an online lender.
-According to their website, they make installment loans from $300 to $5000.
-Their website states that their goal is “to help borrowers level the financial playing field and improve their financial health.”
+Their website says they make installment loans from $300 to $5,000.
+They state that their goal is “to help borrowers level the financial playing field and improve their financial health.”

 The Habematolel Pomo of the Upper Lake Tribe of Pomo Indians owns Uprova.
-The tribe’s reservation in northern California is a federally recognized sovereign nation.
-That status exempts Uprova from state laws and regulations.
+The tribe’s reservation in northern California is a federally recognized sovereign nation, which exempts Uprova from state laws and regulations.

 Is Uprova Licensed?